Frequently asked questions

 Can I get a certificate for the money I've raised?

-We’re proud of your donations, and want you to be too!
-The easiest way to receive your Thank You Certificate is to request one here.
+We’re proud of your donations – and we want you to be proud too!
+The easiest way to receive a Thank You Certificate is to request one here.

 BBC Children in Need